nonsoiwu/ResolutionTheoremProver/README.md

 which reads:
 > If x is the grandparent of y then x is the parent of z and z is the parent of y.

-Moreover...\
-Axioms are horn clauses.
+Moreover, Axioms are horn clauses.
 This means that the axiom shown above entails:
 > (grandparent ?x ?y) => (parent ?x ?z) and (parent ?z ?y)

 which is equivalent to: